benhoyt/cdnupload/README.rst

         Excludes take precedence over includes, so you can do ``--include=*.txt`` but then exclude a specific text file with ``--exclude=docs/README.txt``.

   -k FILENAME, --key-map FILENAME
         Write key mapping to given file as JSON (but only after successful upload or delete).
 This file can be used by your web server to produce full CDN URLs for your static files.

         Keys in the JSON object are the original paths (relative to the source root), and values in the object are the destination paths (relative to the destination root).
-For example, the JSON might look like: ``TODO``
+For example, the JSON might look like ``{"script.js": "script_0beec7b5ea3f0fdb.js", ...}``.

   -l LEVEL, --log-level LEVEL
         Set the verbosity of the log output.
 The level must be one of: